Sonos Inc. (SONO) Beta Value: Understanding the Market Risk - News Heater

 Analysts’ Opinion of SONO

-Many brokerage firms have already submitted their reports for SONO stocks, with Morgan Stanley repeating the rating for SONO by listing it as a “Equal-Weight.”
-The predicted price for SONO in the upcoming period, according to Morgan Stanley is $28 based on the research report published on June 15, 2022 of the previous year 2022.
+Many brokerage firms have already submitted their reports for SONO stocks, with Craig Hallum repeating the rating for SONO by listing it as a “Buy.”
+The predicted price for SONO in the upcoming period, according to Craig Hallum is $20 based on the research report published on September 08, 2023 of the current year 2023.

 Insider Trading